In This Article

 Background Audit Trails

 Every action in the origination process must be traceable.
 But if logging slows down the workflow, teams start skipping steps.
 MSPs configure audit trails that run in the background, recording who accessed what data, when documents were generated, and which decisions were made.
 The compliance team gets a complete record.
 The origination team sees no friction.
-Guardian's monitoring layer adds a second audit dimension, tracking the M365 tenant activity that sits underneath the origination workflow: file access, sharing events, sign-in patterns.
+M365 Guardian's monitoring layer adds a second audit dimension, tracking the Microsoft 365 tenant activity that sits underneath the origination workflow: file access in SharePoint and OneDrive, external sharing events flagged by Microsoft Purview DLP, sign-in patterns captured by Microsoft Entra ID, and incident timelines aggregated in Microsoft Sentinel.

 The MSP Supply Chain Risk Most Lenders Ignore